2 Writing Your CLAUDE.md

 Where it comes from: Blattman’s template uses a Tools and Software table with columns for Tool, Use, and File Location.

 Why it’s here: Claude needs to know which tools to use.
-If you don’t tell it, it might suggest Stata code because you’re in economics, generate Beamer slides instead of Quarto, or default to matplotlib when you use ggplot2.
+If you don’t tell it, it might generate Beamer slides instead of Quarto, or default to matplotlib when you use ggplot2.
 The “Notes” column does a lot of work here:

 • “Always use” for R means Claude should never default to another language for primary analysis